Arnab-Mukhopadhyay-hash/Text-to-Excel/README.md

 # capstone project
- This repository is to contain my first ever python project that is the capstone project
+ This repository is to contain my python projects